HardikGoyal2003/guppy/README.md

 ## Build process
 After making the changes in the Oppia's guppy fork, follow the below steps:
-* To get started, run and make sure you are in the guppy directory.
+* To get started, make sure you are in the guppy directory, then run the following:
   ```
   $ cd guppy
   ```